Charles Dudley Rhodes: Post Spanish–American War

 Rhodes graduated from the United States Army Command and General Staff College in 1908.

 In 1911, Rhodes was an umpire at the mounted exercise conducted by the Massachusetts Volunteer Militia.

 Later in 1911, Rhodes and Paul Bernard Malone took part in a confidential mission, traveling to Mexico disguised as journalists to assess the likelihood that Francisco I. Madero could remain in power if he won the presidency in the 1912 election.

 During the 1912 Connecticut Maneuvers, Rhodes served as assistant chief of staff for the Red Division.

-In 1913 Rhodes was assigned as adjutant of the Cavalry Camp of Instruction at Fort Riley, Kansas, and from 1914 to 1917 Rhodes served as commandant of Fort Riley's Mounted Service School.
+In 1913 Rhodes was assigned as adjutant of the Cavalry Camp of Instruction at Fort Riley, Kansas, and from 1914 to 1917 Rhodes, promoted on July 1, 1916 to lieutenant colonel, served as commandant of Fort Riley's Mounted Service School.

 World War I

-From June to December, after the American entry into World War I, Rhodes commanded the 21st Cavalry Regiment, which was reorganized as the 79th Field Artillery Regiment.
+From June to December, after the American entry into World War I, Rhodes, who had been promoted to colonel on May 23, commanded the 21st Cavalry Regiment, which was reorganized as the 79th Field Artillery Regiment.

-During World War I, he commanded the 157th Artillery Brigade, part of the 82nd Division, from February to October 1918, leading the brigade overseas to the Western Front with the rest of the division in May.
+In December, after being promoted to brigadier general in the National Army, he commanded the 157th Field Artillery Brigade, part of the 82nd Division, from February to October 1918, leading the brigade overseas to the Western Front with the rest of the division in May.

-Rhodes later assumed command of the 42nd "Rainbow" Infantry Division, receiving temporary promotion to major general.
-Within days of taking command of the 42nd Division in late 1918, Rhodes was injured in a plane crash, and turned the command over to Brigadier General Douglas MacArthur so he could recuperate.
+Rhodes later assumed command of the 42nd "Rainbow" Infantry Division, receiving temporary promotion to major general on October 1, 1918.
+Within days of taking command of the division, however, in late 1918, Rhodes was injured in a plane crash, and turned the command over to Brigadier General Douglas MacArthur so he could recuperate.

 For his services during the war, Rhodes was awarded the Army Distinguished Service Medal and the Silver Star.
 The citation for his Army DSM reads:

 He also received the Order of the Bath from Great Britain and the Legion of Honor from France.